Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Strategies for spawning processes in parallel

-As previously discussed, the MaM shrinkage approach is constrained by its inability to fully terminate unneeded processes during execution.
-As a consequence, is not possible to return those resources until the MCW they pertain terminates completely.
-To overcome these issues, this work proposes new strategies based on parallel spawning, which allows processes to be resized efficiently and overcome said situation.
+As previously discussed, the \gls{zs} approach is constrained by its inability to fully terminate unnecessary processes during execution.
+As a consequence, it is not possible to return the corresponding nodes until \gls{mcw}, to which they belong, has terminated completely.
+However, a previous study~\cite{spawn_methods} using a test system showed for shrinkages that the \gls{zs} method delivered a speedup of $36\times$ over \gls{ss} methods.
+Consequently, reaching a solution for shrinkage with TS methods would prove a valuable advantage to reduce the overhead caused by resizing.
+To overcome these challenges, this work proposes new strategies based on parallel spawning, which allows processes to be resized efficiently and create an \gls{mcw} for each node, facilitating the use of a \gls{ts} approach.

-Parallel process creation is inherently complex and is coordinated across multiple phases: (1) It begins with the spawn of new process groups and opening communication ports.
-(2) it is followed by a synchronization phase, where all groups wait until every required port is ready.
+Parallel process creation is inherently complex and is coordinated across multiple phases: (1) New processes groups are spawned and communication ports are opened.
+(2) This is followed by a synchronization phase, where all groups wait until every required port is ready.
 (3) Next, the newly spawned groups are merged into a single communicator through the ports.
 (4) Finally, a global reordering of ranks is performed to maintain a logical order between nodes.

-The first phase has been examined through two alternatives: A simpler option only for homogenous systems called Hypercube strategy, and an improved but more complex one that works for heterogenous or shared systems, called Iterative Diffusive strategy.
-The following sections detail each of these steps, highlighting the specific operations involved.
+The first phase has been addressed through two alternative approaches: A simpler option only for homogeneous node allocations called Hypercube strategy, and an improved but more complex one that also works for jobs with heterogeneous node allocations, called Iterative Diffusive strategy.
+The following subsections detail these approaches, and explain how the four phases are optimized, highlighting the specific operations involved in each step.